minhtuan29/computer-graphics-cs465/README.md

 - use matrix to represent 2D shape to 3D

 # Other name
-Ky Thuat Do Hoa - Do Hoa May Tinh - Do Hoa Va Thuat Toan
+Ky Thuat Do Hoa - Do Hoa May Tinh
 # Author
 HOANG MINH TUAN - N18DCPT061 PTIT HCM SOFTWARE ENGINEER